sods/bioinformatics/_posts/2016-10-3-week-2-concepts-of-statistics-and-their-implementation.md

 Information on [Bessel's correction](https://en.wikipedia.org/wiki/Bessel%27s_correction) for the sample variance.

-A simple blog post with example of [statistical tests] (http://blog.minitab.com/blog/adventures-in-statistics/choosing-between-a-nonparametric-test-and-a-parametric-test), when to use them and how
+A simple blog post with example of [statistical tests](http://blog.minitab.com/blog/adventures-in-statistics/choosing-between-a-nonparametric-test-and-a-parametric-test), when to use them and how